-Baccalaureate Lifestyle – Available in Peet Hall only.
-This lifestyle option provides an opportunity for students in the baccalaureate programs to reside together.
+Bachelor's Degree Lifestyle – Available in MacKenzie South only.
+This lifestyle option provides an opportunity for students in the bachelor programs to reside together.

-Architectural Living and Learning Community (ALLC) – Baccalaureate architecture students can study, live, work, and engage with their faculty all in their own residence hall (Peet Hall).
+Architectural Living and Learning Community (ALLC) – Baccalaureate architecture students can study, live, work, and engage with their faculty, all in their own residence hall (MacKenzie South).
 The ALLC provides access to architecture work labs, study space, and a gallery.

-Nursing Living Learning Community (NLLC) – First-year nursing students have the opportunity to be a part of a community within Burdick Hall dedicated to helping new nursing students transition into the nursing curriculum.
-Besides participating in a cohort seminar led by nursing faculty within their residence hall, the NLLC provides a quiet atmosphere and enhanced opportunities to learn from and connect with their faculty.
+Nursing Living Learning Community (NLLC) – First-year nursing students have the opportunity to become part of a community within Burdick Hall dedicated to helping new students transition into the nursing curriculum.
+In addition to participating in a cohort seminar led by nursing faculty within their residence hall, the NLLC provides an atmosphere with enhanced opportunities to learn from and connect with their faculty.

-Summer Prep Academy Living Learning Community – Students accepted into the Alfred State Educational Opportunity Program (EOP) will attend our Summer Prep Academy (SPA) for four weeks throughout July and August.
-These first-year students will have the option of remaining in their summer housing building without the stress of relocating to another residence hall for the fall.
-The SPA Living Learning Community will allow SPA students to continue to live with their EOP cohort and maintain regular contact with their summer SPA peer mentors throughout the academic year.
+Summer Prep Academy Living and Learning Community (SPA) – Students accepted into the EOP program will attend Summer Prep Academy four weeks throughout July and August.
+These first-year students will have the option of remaining in their summer housing building without the stress of relocating to another residence hall room for the fall semester.
+The SPA Living Learning Community will allow SPA students to continue to live with their EOP cohort and maintain regular contact with their summer SPA mentors throughout the academic year.

 SUNY – Board of Trustees' Policy